GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (224).md

 **At Higher Tiers**:  Each tier beyond its minimum allows you to increease the level of the d4 die (to a d6, then a d8, etc, until it reachs a d12) and/or increase the size of the fan by 1 yard.

 **Critical Failure**: You unintentionally localize the energy... inside of you.
 You suffer a psychic attack with advantage.
 After 1d12 rounds, a sphere of energy explodes out from you a number of feet equal to the spell tier.
 Everything in the sphere suffers a psychic attack, including yourself.

+#### Phoinixurgy

+**Minimum Tier**: 4

+**Casting Time**: 1 reaction, which you make to failing an incapacitation save

+**Effect**: You rise to stand in an explosion of flame, inlicting a fire attack against everything else within 5 yards.
+You function as though you weren't incapacitated regardless of whether you would have been or not.
+Anything which inflicts an attack against you from within 1 yard receives a fire attack.
+You gain a fly speed equal to the spell's tier doubled plus the number of wounds you have.
+You may use your action or reaction to inflict a fire attack against a creature you can perceive within 25 yards.

+You continue for a number of rounds equal to the spell's tier.
+If the spellcheck was a critical success, this is extended by your [Magic] bonus.
+When it ends, you explode in flames- inflicting a fire attack against everything within a number of yards equal to the spell's tier squared.
+You cannot cast the spell again before completing a full rest.

+**At Higher Tiers**: The benefits for casting the spell at higher tiers is noted above.

+**Critical Failure**: You explode in fire, causing a fire attack to be inflicted against everything within a number of yards equal to the spell's tier squared (including yourself).
+You must perform an incapacitation save afterwards with a penalty equal to the spell's tier.

 #### Pillar of Flame